dark-yx/agriconnect/README.md

 - **Payments:** Stripe integration for secure, automated transactions.
 - **Observability:** LangSmith for workflow tracing, performance monitoring, and prompt evaluation.
 - **CI/CD & Hosting:** GitHub for version control, Netlify for automated deployment and hosting.
+- **Voice AI Integration:** ElevenLabs Voice AI is integrated to provide text-to-speech and voice notifications.
+This enhances accessibility, allows users (especially those in rural or low-literacy contexts) to receive information and alerts via natural-sounding voice, and supports voice-driven user experiences.
+ElevenLabs can be enabled/disabled or configured per user or agent as needed.

 ---